SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-13-in-your-heart.md

 Lest you deem my opinion worthless, the radiologist's opinion was:

-> Normal chest.
-The lungs are clear.
+> Normal chest. &hellip; The lungs are clear.
 The heart size is within normal limits.

 The Weekend Publisher, as you can see, is also unconcerned.